kitesurf/kitesurf.github.io/index.md

 subtitle:
 date:
 modified:
 description: "Kitesurfing in Majorca, with Kite-Mallorca easy: kitesurfing lessons for beginners and advanced students.
-Complete equipment such as kite, board, harness and wetsuit will be provided."
+Complete equipment for each student will be provided."
 image:
   feature:
   teaser: